google/grr-doc/docs/investigating-with-grr/vfs/navigation.md

 ![Stat Information](../../images/stat_info.png "Stat Information")

 Note that there is a version dropdown on top of this page and all data is timestamped.
-Whenever GRR collects information from a client machine, it just creates a new version of the stored object in the database.
-Old information is never overwritten.
-This is why it's always possible to go back in the GRR DB and look at previously collected data by simply selecting an earlier version.
+Whenever GRR collects information from a client machine, it just creates a new version of the stored object in the database, old information is never overwritten.
+This is why it's always possible to go back in the GRR DB and look at previously collected data - both metadata and contents - by simply selecting an earlier version.

 Often, GRR knows about the file but has not collected any contents yet.
 In the download tab there is an option to collect the file from the client: